noycebru/Bubble-Machine-MQTT-Twitch/README.md

 # bubble-machine
-How to control digital relays via nodemcu esp8266 and twitch chat
+How to control digital relays via nodemcu esp8266 and MQTT PubSub